You are here

-Dr. Smith is the chair of the Department of Counseling & Health Psychology.
+Dr. Smith is a faculty member in the Department of Counseling & Health Psychology.
 He teaches health psychology undergraduate students and master's students in nutrition and clinical health psychology, and he supervises counseling shifts at Bastyr Center for Natural Health.

 - BA in psychology with minor in religion from Pacific Christian College, Fullerton, California, in 1978

 - MA in general psychology with specialty in marriage and family counseling from Pepperdine University, Los Angeles, California, in 1980